 Isaiah decided to found his own non-profit corporation dedicated to military children, so that he could continue to collect gifts to provide recognition to the children year round.
 Isaiah’s vision was to set up a three-season approach to giving, combined with accepting additional smaller donations monthly for special occasions and ceremonies.

 Isaiah was certain that he wanted to create a company as diverse as the United States Armed Forces are, staffed with American’s from all walks of life.
 He envisioned an organization completely non-partisan and secular in nature, which avoids government policies, lobbying and legislation.
 Isaiah’s vision to provide gifts and recognition to the children led to the ultimate creation of Military Children’s Charity, Inc.

 Seven years later, Isaiah is still involved with all of the day to day operations of his non-profit.
 Isaiah serves on the Board of Directors, and in seven years has only missed two board meetings.
 Isaiah graduated in June 2017 with a Bachelors of Science degree in both Aerospace Engineering and Mechanical Engineering.
+In 2019 Isaiah earned his Master's of Science in Mechanical and Aerospace Engineering.
 Isaiah currently works within the field of Aerospace Engineering.